 IFRS 16 was issued in January 2016 and supersedes IAS 17 Leases and sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract: i.e. the customer ("lessee") and the supplier ("lessor").
 From a lessee perspective, IFRS 16 eliminates the classification of leases as either operating leases or finance leases as is required by IAS 17 and, instead, introduces a single lessee accounting model.
 IFRS 16 is effective as of January 1, 2019; however, a company can choose to apply IFRS 16 before that date but only if it also applies IFRS 15.
-Management is currently assessing the impact of IFRS 16 and intends to adopt the new standard on the required effective date.
+The Trust intends to adopt IFRS 16 for the annual period beginning on January 1, 2018.
+Based on its preliminary assessment of the standard, the Trust does not expect the standard to have a material impact on the financial statements of the Trust.

-Notes to Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2017 and 2016 and as at December 31, 2016 Unaudited (Cdn \$ Thousands except unit amounts)
+Notes to Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2017 and 2016 and as at December 31, 2016 Unaudited (Cdn \$ Thousands except unit amounts)